withObsrvr/stellarbeat/apps/backend/README.md

-# Stellarbeat Backend
+# Radar Backend (formerly Stellarbeat)

-Backend for the Stellarbeat platform that monitors and analyzes the Stellar network validators and organizations.
+Backend for the Radar platform that monitors and analyzes the Stellar network validators and organizations.
 It uses a database (pgsql recomended) for storage.
 And it exposes a REST API for all the necessary functions.